THH(Z) and the image of J: -local and K-theory

 \begin{proof} The square is induced by the localization map $X \otimes \j_p^{\triv} \to \L_{\K(1)}(X \otimes \j_p^\triv) \iso \L_{\K(1)}X$, and it is cartesian because the map on horizontal fibers is an equivalence. \end{proof}

 \begin{proof}[Proof of \cref{i--k1k--main}] The claim follows from considering the commutative diagram

 which can be described as follows: \begin{itemize}[leftmargin=*] \item In the first two rows, the horizontal maps are induced by the canonical maps of $\E_1$-rings (noting that $\pi_0(R \otimes_\S \Z) \iso \pi_0(R)$) and the vertical maps are given by the cyclotomic trace.
 By the Dundas--Goodwillie--McCarthy theorem \cite{dundas-goodwillie-mccarthy}, the two squares formed by these rows are cartesian.
-By \cref{k1k--ring--truncating}, the second and third maps in the first row are equivalences, and by cartesianness it follows that the second map in the second row is also an equivalence. \item The square formed by the second and third rows is the fiber square of \cref{k1k--cyc--main-sq} (applied to $X = \THH(R)$). \item The square formed by the third and fourth rows is the fiber square of \cref{k1k--ring--K1hS1tS1} (applied to $X = \THH(R)$), noting that we have a natural equivalence
+By \cref{k1k--ring--truncating}, the second and third maps in the first row are equivalences, and by cartesianness it follows that the second map in the second row is also an equivalence. \item The square formed by the second and third rows is the fiber square of \cref{k1k--cyc--main-sq} (applied to $X = \THH(R)$). \item The square formed by the third and fourth rows is the fiber square of \cref{k1k--ring--K1hS1tS1} (applied to $X = \THH(R)$), noting that we have a natural equivalence $\L_{\K(1)}\THH(R) \iso \pcpl{\THH(\L_{\K(1)}R)}$ by virtue of $\K(1)$-localization being $p$-completely smashing (\cref{i--conv}\cref{i--conv--K1}). \qedhere \end{itemize} \end{proof}